Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 	Minced_CRISPRs$ cctk crisprtree -a PROCESSED/Array_IDs.txt -o Plots/larger_cluster_tree.png --branch-support 3 13 14 15 16 17 27 2> larger_cluster_tree.log
 	(((27:1.0,14:12.0)100:10.0,3:38.0)86:4.0,(((16:0.0,15:10.0)66:20.0,17:1.0)48:1.0,13:22.0)84:21.0);

-This command produces a newick string of the inferred tree including branch support values, which is printed to the stdout.
+This command produces a Newick string of the inferred tree including branch support values, which is printed to the stdout.
 This tree corresponds to the one plotted in the file Plots/larger_cluster_tree.png which is shown below.

 .. image:: images/larger_cluster_tree.png

 The components of the plot produced by CRISPRtree are described in detail in the :ref:`tree-plot` and :ref:`crisprtree-support` sections of the `CRISPRtree <CRISPRtree.html>`_ documentation page.

+We won't discuss the contents of the log file here except to note that it includes the parsimony score of the tree.
+In this case the parsimony score is 140.
+We will come back to this later.

 Example reconstruction of events based on CRISPRtree plot
 ---------------------------------------------------------